Definition - What does Semen Analysis mean?

 A semen analysis refers to the laboratory testing of semen to evaluate male fertility.
 It can detect male fertility problems and an accurate diagnosis may allow the opportunity to improve natural fertility or select an appropriate treatment.

-Male infertility is thought to be the sole issue in 20-30% of cases of infertility and plays a role in at least 50% of cases overall (often when there are both male and female issues).
+Male infertility is thought to be the sole issue in about 20% of cases of infertility and plays a role in up to 50% of cases overall (often when there are both male and female issues).

 FertilitySmarts explains Semen Analysis